thatvirtualboy/thatvirtualboy.github.io/about.markdown

    picture: /assets/profile.jpeg
 ---

-Ryan started the blog _That Virtual Boy_ in 2014 with a focus on VMware's End User Computing stack of technology.
-The blog has been a fun project and is a registered community [VMware Blog](https://blogs.vmware.com).
-It has evolved into a general landing spot for all things geek.
+Ryan started the blog _That Virtual Boy_ in 2014 with a focus on VMware's End User Computing stack of technology and is a registered community #vExpert [VMware Blog](https://blogs.vmware.com).
+It has evolved into a general landing spot for all things tech and has a little something for everybody.

-All content, opinions, and bacon belong to Ryan and do not represent VMware in any official capacity.
+All content + opinions belong to Ryan and do not represent VMware in any official capacity.
 Enjoy!

 -----
 ## Author